Willard Leroy Metcalf (1858-1925)

 In 2010, the Tribal Law and Order Act was signed into effect by President Obama.
 This expands the punitive abilities of tribal courts operating in Indian country to increase jail sentences held within criminal cases.

-In 2016, our county has received funding from the Governor’s Office of Emergency Services to provide mental health treatment to tribal children who have been victims of crime and other illegal situations facing them.
+In 2016, Humboldt County, CA received funding from the Governor’s Office of Emergency Services to provide mental health treatment to tribal children who have been victims of crime and other illegal situations facing them.
 The Yurok Tribal Council is working on a plan involving health officials within the Tribe and representatives from several outside entities to provide help for at-risk youth and young adults.
 By collaborating with federal, state, local, and tribal agencies, Yurok leadership has expanded social services to include mental health training, alcohol and drug counseling, and parenting classes.
 It is unfortunate that these communities have extremely high rates of teenage suicide and domestic violence.
 While some tribes may have a youth suicide rate three times the national average, other tribe’s have rates that go as high as ten times the national average.

 Mental illness plays a part in almost 90% of suicides according to the National Alliance on Mental Illness, and such conditions can be treatable.
 However, for Indian communities, often rural and difficult to trespass into for strangers, mental health resources don’t always reach them.